rubyforgood/casa/README.md

 **Project Considerations**

 - PG CASA is operating under a very tight budget.
 Right now, they manually input volunteer data into [a volunteer management software built specifically for CASA](http://www.simplyoptima.com/), but upgrading their account for multiple user licenses to allow volunteers to self-log activity data is beyond their budget.
 Hence why we are building as lightweight a solution as possible that can sustain itself with Ruby for Good's support.
 - While the scope of this platform's use is currently for PG County CASA and Montgomery county CASA, we are building with a mind toward multitenancy so this platform could prospectively be used by other CASA chapters across the country.
-We consider PG CASA an early beta tester of this platform.

 **More information:**